elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-10-27-cs3103-lecture-11-sdn-software-defined-network.md

     - Network

 ## Server virtualisation
-- Partitioning of the resource of a single physical machine into multiple execution envriponement each pf whoich can host a different server
+- Partitioning of the resource of a **single physical machine into multiple execution environment** each of which can host a different server

 ## Network Virtualisation
-- ALlows heterogenous virtual networks that are isolated indepednently managed to coesit over shared physical netowkr infrastructure
+- ALlows heterogenous virtual networks that are isolated indepednently managed to coexist over shared physical network infrastructure
-	- Making a physical network appear as a multiple logical ones (Network slicing)
+	- **Making a physical network appear as a multiple logical ones (Network slicing)**

 ![CS3103-11-13.PNG]({{site.baseurl}}/img/CS3103-11-13.PNG)